compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 1. specifies how to implement rules by-hand for primitives, and
 1. specifies how to derive rules from `IRCode` algorithmically in general.
 1. discusses batched forwards-mode
-1. concludes with some notable technical differences between our forwards-mode AD implementation details and reverse-mode AD implementation details.
+1. discusses some notable technical differences between our forwards-mode AD implementation details and reverse-mode AD implementation details, and
+1. concludes with a brief comparison with ForwardDiff.jl.

 ## Forwards-Rule Interface